Multi-Tiered System of Support (MTSS)

-The Colorado definition of Response to Intervention (RtI) is "a framework that promotes a well-integrated system connecting general, compensatory, gifted, and special education in providing high quality, standards-based instruction and intervention that is matched to students' academic, social-emotional, and behavioral needs."
-RtI is utilized to improve learning results for all students.
+The Colorado definition of Multi-Tiered System of Support (MTSS) is "a prevention-based framework of team-driven data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence-based practices applied at the classroom, school, district, region, and state level."
+MTSS is utilized to improve learning results for all students.
 Determining a child’s response to scientifically, researched-based intervention is also required in the identification of a Specific Learning Disability.
-For more information around RtI, please visit the Colorado Department of Education site
+For more information around MTSS, please visit the Colorado Department of Education site.

 At American Academy we typically provide special education services for Specific Learning Disability, Speech or Language Impairment, and other mild to moderate disabilities.
 For additional information around the disability categories outlined by the Colorado Department of Education, please visit the Colorado Department of Education website

 .
 Our Student Support Services staff works closely with families of students with more significant disabilities in order to determine FAPE.